needle-mirror/com.unity.netcode/Documentation~/network-connection.md

 The client will start connecting to server address (`DefaultConnectAddress`:`AutoConnectPort`).
 The `DefaultConnectAddress` is by default set to to `NetworkEndpoint.Loopback`.

 > [!NOTE]
-> In the editor, the Playmode tool allow you to "override" both the AutoConnectAddress and AutoConnectPort. **The value is the playmode tool take precedence.**.
+> In the editor, the Playmode tool allow you to "override" both the AutoConnectAddress and AutoConnectPort. **The value is the playmode tool take precedence.** <br>
+> [!NOTE]
+> When AutoConnectPort is set to 0 the Playmode tools override functionality will not be used.
+The intent is then you need to manually trigger connection.

 ### Controlling the connection flow using NetworkStreamRequest
 Instead of invoking and calling methods on the [NetworkStreamDriver](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.NetworkStreamDriver.html) you can instead create: